Enable/Disable User must Change password at next logon using Intune

 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
 Restarting the device is another way to trigger the Intune device check-in process.

 After the download, the script is executed.
-It’s important to note that the scripts downloaded to the device will be automatically deleted after execution, so you may find this folder empty once the script has been run.
+It’s important to note that the scripts downloaded on the device will be automatically deleted after execution, so you may find this folder empty once the script has been run.

 The script will be executed in the system context since we’ve selected Run this script using the logged-on credentials as No. while creating the deployment.